 - Negligence in maintaining financial responsibility

 See the City of Surprise Public Safety Veteran Recruitment Policies

 I'm qualified, now what?

-For more information please contact the Surprise Police Department’s recruitment Unit at (623) 222-4100.
+For more information please contact the Surprise Police Department’s recruitment Unit at or by calling (623) 222-4100.

 If an applicant is unsuccessful during any phase of the recruitment process they are strongly encouraged to visit the SOAR website and apply for new jobs as they become available.